Siege of Maastricht (1676)

-The 1676 siege of Maastricht was a failed attempt by William III of Orange to take the city, which had been occupied by the French since 1673.
-The siege took place during the Franco-Dutch war of 6 July to 27 August 1676.
+The Siege of Maastricht (1676) took place from 6 July to 27 August 1676 during the 1672 to 1678 Franco-Dutch War.
+A combined Dutch-Spanish army led by William III of Orange unsuccessfully tried to retake Maastricht, which the French had captured in 1673.
+It was eventually returned to the Dutch under the terms of the 1678 Treaty of Nijmegen.

 Background

 In the 1667-1668 War of Devolution, France captured most of the Spanish Netherlands but the Triple Alliance of the Dutch Republic, England and Sweden forced them to relinquish most of these gains in the Treaty of Aix-la-Chapelle.
-Louis XIV now moved to break up the Alliance; Sweden remained neutral in return for the payment of large subsidies, while England agreed to join the French against the Dutch in the 1670 Treaty of Dover.
+In response, Louis XIV paid Sweden large subsidies in return for remaining neutral in any new war with the Dutch, while Charles II of England agreed to support France in the 1670 Secret Treaty of Dover.

-Alliances with Münster and the Electorate of Cologne allowed the French to bypass defences in the Spanish Netherlands when they invaded the Dutch Republic in May 1672.
-They seemed to have achieved an overwhelming victory but the Dutch army then withdrew behind the Dutch Water Line and the gates were opened on 22 June, flooding the land and preventing further advances.
+When France invaded the Dutch Republic in May 1672, alliances with Münster and the Electorate of Cologne allowed them to bypass border defences in the Spanish Netherlands.
+They seemed to have achieved an overwhelming victory, but the Dutch States Army withdrew behind the Dutch Water Line and opened the sluices on 22 June, flooding the land and preventing further advances.
 On 4 July, William of Orange was appointed Stadtholder and repelled an invasion force from Münster, recapturing most of the territory lost in June.

 By late July, the Dutch position had stabilised, while concern at French gains brought them support from Frederick William of Brandenburg-Prussia, Emperor Leopold and Charles II of Spain.
 In August, Johan and Cornelis de Witt, whose policies were blamed for the Dutch collapse, were lynched by an Orangist mob, leaving William in control.
 Louis was now forced into another war of attrition around the French frontiers, with an Imperial army opening a new front in the Rhineland.

 Until the advent of railways in the 19th century, goods and supplies were largely transported by water, making rivers like the Lys, Sambre and Meuse vital for trade and military operations.
 In June 1673, the French took Maastricht, which controlled a key access point on the Meuse but the Dutch recaptured Naarden in September 1673, while Münster and Cologne left the war in November.
 This was followed in early 1674 by Denmark joining the Alliance and England agreeing peace with the Dutch in the Treaty of Westminster.
-The French were now over-extended and withdrew from the Dutch Republic, retaining only Maastricht.
+The French were now over-extended and withdrew from the Dutch Republic, retaining only Grave and Maastricht.
+Grave was recaptured by the Dutch in 1674.